Marcos Lavado

 Marcos Alfonso Lavado Mora (born August 22, 1991) is a Venezuelan swimmer.
 At the 2012 Summer Olympics, he competed in the Men's 200 metre butterfly, finishing in 27th place overall in the heats, failing to qualify for the semifinals, and was also part of the Venezuelan 4 x 100 m team.
-He was born in Barquisimeto.
 He was part of the Venezuelan team that won bronze in the men's 4 x 200 m freestyle relay at the 2011 Pan American Games.